Those responsible for venues

 COVID-19 risk assessment

 Health and safety law requires all employers to assess the risk of returning to work while the coronavirus outbreak is ongoing and to put steps in place to manage that risk.
-The Health and Safety Executive’s (HSE) short guide to working safely during the coronavirus outbreak can help those responsible for venues, including with a Risk Assessment template.
+The Health and Safety Executive’s (HSE) guidance on working safely during the coronavirus pandemic can help those responsible for venues and has published a risk assessment template.

 We have published guidance on risk assessment for the tourism and hospitality sector and on conducting individual risk assessments.
 There are examples of risk assessment templates and other tools available at the Healthy Working Lives website.
 In frequently used venues, the person responsible for managing the venue should consider marking areas using floor tape or paint to help people maintain physical distance.

 Those responsible for managing a venue should set out in their risk assessment the mitigations they will introduce.
 Key mitigations are physical distancing, ventilation, hand hygiene and cleaning.

 Venues which are private dwellings

 As well as private homes, this includes self-contained self-catering and other private hire holiday accommodation.

 The use of private hire exclusive use premises for a marriage ceremony will depend on the arrangements in place.
 There are properties such as castle or historic houses where someone does or could live.

 If the private hire venue is managed and regulated then a ceremony can take place there.
 This could be inside or outside.
 The venue must have staff present to ensure that everyone is following the relevant guidance.
 Relevant guidance includes this guidance, the statutory hospitality guidance and the receptions guidance.

 Mitigating risks of transmission at a ceremony at a private dwelling